 - ‘Manager’ sub-driver question: My manager cares about my opinions.

 - ‘Team’ sub-driver question: my co-workers welcome opinions different from their own.

-As Maslow (1943) showed, when we feel able to meet current and future needs, and have a good understanding of what we are expected to achieve, this enables us to fully apply ourselves at work.
+When we feel able to meet current and future needs, and have a good understanding of what we are expected to achieve, this enables us to fully apply ourselves at work.
 Without a way to understand our own performance, anxiety around how others perceive us (management and peers) erodes our capability for self-expression (Brown & Leigh 1996).

 Well formulated goals contribute towards the fulfilment of Self-Determination Theory's needs for 'competence', and 'relatedness' – when the goals create a shared purpose that's felt by a team (as opposed to competition between peers).